computermaster0101/Collatz/README.md

 By following these steps, you can effectively utilize the exposeOdds.py script to investigate the behavior of odd numbers within the Collatz Conjecture, whether you're analyzing a single number or a range of numbers.

-### Positive Odd Numbers
+#### Positive Odd Numbers

-- When a positive odd number is increased by 1, the output will eventually reach an odd number or 1 when repeatedly divided by 2.
+- When a positive odd number is increased by 1, the output of the pattern will eventually reach an odd number or 1 when repeatedly divided by 2.

-### Negative Odd Numbers
+#### Negative Odd Numbers

-- When a negative odd number is increased by 1, the output has the potential to end in a different prime number.
+- When a negative odd number is increased by 1, the output of the pattern has the potential to end in a different prime number.

-### Positive Odd Numbers (Decreased by 1)
+#### Positive Odd Numbers (Decreased by 1)

-- When a positive odd number is decreased by 1, the output has the potential to end in a different prime number.
+- When a positive odd number is decreased by 1, the output of the pattern has the potential to end in a different prime number.

-### Negative Odd Numbers (Increased by 1)
+#### Negative Odd Numbers (Increased by 1)

-- When a negative odd number is increased by 1, the output will eventually reach an odd number or 1 when repeatedly divided by 2.
+- When a negative odd number is increased by 1, the output of the pattern will eventually reach an odd number or 1 when repeatedly divided by 2.

 ## Conclusions